BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

   BYSTANDER:      This card do no actions when used.

   BASTET:         Choose a player who need to discard a card from his/her hand.
 If the discarded card is CULPRIT, Civilian wins and Criminals loses.
-                  Otherwise, the target player receive this card to his/her hand.
+                  Otherwise, the targeted player receive this card to his/her hand.

   INFO_EXCHANGE:  Starting from the player who use this card, choose a card in hand and pass to left side player and repect this process clockwise direction one by one.
                   The Player can see the recived card but cannot pass the recived card again to the next player.